COURAGE

 WHAT LEADERS BELIEVE

-“Not everyone can be famous, but everyone can be great if the realize that greatest comes from helping others.”
+“Not everyone can be famous, but everyone can be great if they realize that greatness comes from helping others.”
 Martin Luther King JR.

 A true leader adds value to others.
-They see opportunities that lead them to help others who are in need of assistance.
-Leaders do not need to search for these opportunities as they are naturally directed to them.
+They see opportunities that lead them to help others who need assistance.
+Leaders do not need to search for these opportunities; they are naturally directed to them.
 Leaders are people of action.
-They think of other’s needs before their own.
+They think of others’ needs before their own.
 Leaders break free of their selfishness and put the needs of others first.

 THE FOUNDATION OF LEADERSHIP